AndBible/docs-wiki/MyBible-module-support.md

 ## Experimental MyBible module support

-Starting from `4.0.639` there is an experimental module support for MyBible module format, more specifically for Bible and Commentary modules.
+Starting from `4.0.640` there is an experimental module support for MyBible module format, more specifically for Bible, Commentary and Dictionary (starting from 4.0.641) modules.

 1. Connect your device to computer with USB cable.
 2. Create a new folder `Android/data/net.bible.android.activity/files/mybible`